Journaling in Exchange Online

 A journal report is the message that the Journaling agent generates when a message matches a journal rule and is to be submitted to the journaling mailbox.
 The original message that matches the journal rule is included unaltered as an attachment to the journal report.
 The body of a journal report contains information from the original message such as the sender email address, message subject, message-ID, and recipient email addresses.
-This is also referred to as envelope journaling, and is the only journaling method supported by Office 365.
+This is also referred to as envelope journaling, and is the only journaling method supported by Microsoft 365 and Office 365.

 Journal reports and IRM-protected messages

 When implementing journaling, you must consider journaling reports and IRM-protected messages.
 IRM-protected messages will affect the search and discovery capabilities of third-party archiving systems that don't have RMS support built in.
 In Microsoft 365 and Office 365, you can configure journal report decryption to save a clear-text copy of the message in a journal report.
 The messages and attachments are decrypted if the encryption originates from the organization.
 Journaling doesn't decrypt items that are encrypted by external organizations.